HERE THERE

 CHAPTER 3: ROSEVILLE

-Chapter Three of the triptych focuses on the J.R.
-Davis Yard in Roseville, California which is the largest railroad yard in the Western United States.
-The city of Roseville owes its existence to trains, as it evolved out of the lines of the Transcontinental Railroad.
-This portion of Here There also focuses on the experiences of more contemporary railroad workers and how the rail lines continue to shape the United States.
+The third chapter of the triptych centers on the J.R.
+Davis Yard in Roseville, California, the largest railroad yard in the Western United States.
+Roseville owes its existence to the railroad, having developed alongside the routes of the Transcontinental Railroad.
+This chapter foregrounds the experiences of contemporary and historical railroad workers, examining how rail labor has shaped both the city and the nation’s systems of movement, commerce, and supply.

-The chapter also mixes film from three distinct perspectives: the point of view of a moving train, a tracking shot of the railroad filmed from a moving car, and aerial drone footage of the sprawling rail yard.
-The footage shot from the train’s perspective comes from the Thomas Edison film archive and is what’s called a phantom ride.
-These are pre-narrative films made by strapping the camera directly to the front of a moving train.
-This amalgam of camera perspectives demonstrate how our collective relationship to the railroad has evolved and how new technologies continue to reshape our own understanding of time and space.
+Visually, the chapter combines three perspectives: the point of view of a moving train, a tracking shot filmed from a car alongside the rails, and aerial drone footage of the yard’s vast infrastructure.
+Footage from the train’s perspective draws from the Thomas Edison film archive in the form of a phantom ride—early pre-narrative films created by mounting a camera to the front of a train.
+Together, these layered viewpoints trace how labor, technology, and capital have shaped collective relationships to the railroad, and how evolving modes of vision continue to structure our understanding of time, movement, and work.

 BUMPER - BENCHING